abtion/guidelines/career/ladder.md

 - [ ] Delivers working code with each commit.

 #### Communication
+- [ ] Understands and can provide a high-level overview of the current milestone of a project.
+- [ ] Focuses on building strong relationships with their team, direct manager, and project manager/product owner.
+- [ ] Identifies unclear requirements and reaches out to relevant stakeholders to clarify issues.
+- [ ] Reliably do what they say they will, and communicates promptly if an issue arises.
 - [ ] Hosts retros.
 - [ ] Can compose a PR and provide feedback on them.